Treatment for esophageal spasms

 - Avoid eating spices to prevent esophageal spasms

-- Dilation is a device placed down on the esophagus to expand narrow areas of the esophagus for easy passage of food.
+- Lastly, dilation is a device that the doctor places down on the esophagus to expand narrow areas for easy passage of food.

 - If experiencing episodes of esophageal spasms, slowly sip on water, and then take slow deep breaths between sips.